-• Performance-based shares: Each NEO received an award of performance-based shares at the target level equal to a percentage of his or her base salary in 2015.
+- .
+Time-vesting shares: Each NEO received an award of time-vesting restricted shares equal to a percentage of his or her base salary in 2016.
+These shares vest in January 2019 if the NEO remains continuously employed with the company during the entire restricted period.
+Dividend equivalents are paid on the shares during the restricted period and are not subject to forfeiture. - · Performance-based shares: Each NEO received an award of performance-based shares at the target level equal to a percentage of his or her base salary in 2016.
 The shares will vest at the end of the three-year performance period to the extent we achieve our performance goals (CEPS and TSR, weighted equally) and the NEO remains employed by the company during the entire performance period, with certain exceptions.
-Dividends will accrue during the performance period and will be paid in cash based on the number of shares that are earned.
+Dividend equivalents will accrue during the performance period and will be paid in cash based on the number of shares that are earned.
 Performance-based shares are paid out in accordance with the payout percentages set forth in the Compensation Discussion and Analysis.